Guide B-821

 College of Agricultural, Consumer and Environmental Sciences, New Mexico State University

 African rue (Peganum harmala) is native to North Africa and to the Mediterranean region.
-It was introduced into the U.S. around the 1920s and was first noticed in the Deming area, but is now common near Carlsbad and throughout southern New Mexico.
+It was introduced into the U.S. around the 1920s and was first noticed in the Deming area; however, it is now common throughout southern New Mexico and has begun moving north.
 The plant favors disturbed and barren areas such as oil pads, roadsides, parking lots, corrals, stockyards, and abandoned crop fields.
-African rue is expanding into rangeland and can dominate pastures because it is very drought tolerant.
-The plant’s deep and robust perennial root system is a major obstacle to plant control.
+Although African rue has traditionally been prominent in rangeland and pastures, it has started to establish within city properties and in some residential settings.
+This has prompted many initiatives through city representatives and government programs, such as the Bureau of Land Management and Soil and Water Conservation districts within the area, to develop management programs to help regulate the populations as they continue to spread.
+This has proven difficult since the plants are very drought tolerant, and produce a deep and robust perennial root system, which is the primary obstacle to effective control.

-African rue is a small, bright green, succulent perennial herb with a bushy growth habit that reaches about one foot in height at maturity.
+African rue is a small bright green succulent perennial herb with a bushy growth habit that reaches about 1-3 ft. in height at maturity.
 The plant dies back to its roots in winter and initiates new growth in late March in southern New Mexico.
-After spring growth, the plant often becomes senescent as soils dry in early summer, but then will undergo a second growth phase later in the season as rains are received.
+After spring growth, the plant often becomes senescent as soils dry in early summer, but then will undergo a second growth phase later in the season as rains are received which increases the difficulty in effective control.
 Leaves are alternate, smooth, and divided deeply into narrow lobes.
-Single flowers are borne along the stem and in the leaf forks.
-Flowers have five white petals and produce a cylindrical, two- to four-celled fruit with many seeds.
+Single flowers are born along the stem and in the leaf forks.
+Flowers have five white petals and produce a cylindrical 2-4 celled fruit with many seeds.

 African rue is known to contain four poisonous alkaloids and is toxic to cattle, sheep, and horses.
-The effects on livestock include loss of appetite, trembling, and loss of coordination.
+The effects on livestock include loss of appetite, trembling and loss of coordination.
 Severe poisoning can result in hemorrhaging in the heart and liver.
-Because of its bad taste and smell, livestock usually avoid the plant unless other forages are unavailable.
-The seeds are the most toxic part of the plant, with leaves somewhat less toxic.
+Because of its bad taste and smell the plant is usually avoided by livestock, unless other forages are unavailable.
+The seeds are the most toxic part of the plant, with leaves somewhat less toxic (Figure 1).

 Why Herbicide Application

-Because of African rue’s elaborate root system, efforts to eliminate the plant by means other than herbicidal control are very difficult.
-The plant quickly grows back after mowing or burning, and deep cultivation only divides and spreads the roots.
+Because of African rue’s extensive root system, efforts to eliminate the plant by traditional means such as physical removal, mowing, raking, and burning are very difficult.
+The plant quickly grows back after mowing or burning, and deep cultivation only divides and further spreads the roots which may develop into new plants and increasing the population.
+As a result, herbicides are often required for effective control; however, this still proves to be a difficult task due to the extensive root system.
 Numerous herbicides have been investigated for African rue control in field tests conducted by New Mexico State University, but only chemicals that are moved deep into the plant’s root system have shown to be effective.
-Foliar-active herbicides must be applied when the plant is actively growing to maximize chemical uptake and movement (translocation) through all portions of the plant.
+Foliar active herbicides must be applied when the plant is actively growing to maximize chemical uptake and movement (translocation) through all portions of the plant.

 General Considerations

 Weather conditions at the time of spraying are extremely important to successful herbicide activity.
-Coverage is best with low wind speeds and cool temperatures.
-High air temperatures increase the spray solution volatility, reducing the amount of herbicide that can be absorbed by the plant.
-Optimal wind velocity is 3 to 8 mph, and air temperature should be above 50°F but below 85°F. Do not spray a foliar-active herbicide if a rain storm is expected within six hours of application.
+Coverage is best with low wind speeds, higher relative humidity, and cool temperatures.
+High air temperatures increase the spray solution volatility, and thus reduce herbicide availability to be absorbed by the plant.
+Optimum wind velocity is 3 to 8 mph and air temperature should be above 50° F but not exceed 85° F. Do not spray a foliar active herbicide if a rainstorm is expected within six hours of application to allow the application to dry on the plant foliage as required by the label directions.

 The plant condition and growth stage at the time of application are critical for control success.
 Spraying African rue in the early vegetative and bloom stage in spring (April) is optimal.
+Active growth at the time of application is the key to maximizing the herbicide movement into and throughout the plant to cause as much injury as possible.
 Do not spray African rue that has been stressed from drought, disease, insects, or other causes that might have resulted in plant damage.

-Herbicides recommended for African rue control often damage other plants as well, in particular grasses.
-Thus, spraying should not be conducted in areas where grass preservation is desired.
-Individual plant spraying will minimize grass damage relative to broadcast spraying, but still expect some damage.
+Herbicides recommended for African rue control often damage other nearby desirable plants as well, in particular native grasses.
+Thus, spraying should not be conducted in areas where grass preservation or revegetation into the area is desired.
+Individual plant spraying (spot-spraying) will minimize grass damage relative to broadcast spraying, but still expect some damage.

 Specific Guidelines